connornishijima/COSTS/README.md

 ----------
 # Disclaimer

 - This software was written with none of the care I normally take to optimize code.
+It's ugly.
 - I'm not the hippest Python developer.
 - I wrote this for personal use only, but I'm putting it out there to see if anyone finds it useful.